EdDev/eddev.github.io/_posts/2020-05-03-dynamic-ipv6-playground.md

 Stateful DHCPv6 complements RA by allowing a specific IPv6 address to be set on an interface (i.e. stateful dhcp) and the distribution of DNS information.
-It is also designed like its DHCPv4 origin with extendable options in mind, making it more accomodated for quick custom extensions.
+It is also designed like its DHCPv4 origin with extendable options in mind, making it more accommodated for quick custom extensions.
 See [RA and DHCPv6 combinations](#ra-and-dhcpv6-combinations) for more information.